Get stories and expert advice on all things related to college and parenting.

 This class offers instruction and hands-on practice of threading a needle, knotting thread and sewing on a button as well as using a running stitch or back stitch to fix a hem.

 This course is a prerequisite for Sewing 201 which teaches sewing machine basics such as threading the machine and winding a bobbin.

-Just a few of the 100 Level courses coming in Summer 2022: Budgeting/Money Management, painting the deck, and cooking on the outdoor grill.
-With six months of planning time, who knows what else we may come up with?
-Ideas are welcome!
+Just a few of the 100-level courses coming this summer: Budgeting/Money Management, painting the deck, and cooking on the outdoor grill.
+You probably can come up with a few ideas of your own!

 When it comes to enrolling in Adulting 101, your children may be annoyed or they may be willing participants.
 Either way, as they learn new skills that they'll need for life on their own someday, they'll feel empowered and self-reliant.
 If they don’t thank you now, surely they will thank you later.

 My own family got a late start — however, it's never too early or too late to begin teaching Adulting 101!